Luftare/workout-timer/PRODUCT.md

 - Structure:
   - Name
   - Description
-  - List of exercises (each with name, duration, description)
+  - List of exercises, where each exercise consists of sets (each set with name, duration, description)

 ## Technical Requirements